rquintero-88/eomccgen/README.md

 ```

-### Single Blocks of DEA-EOM-CCSD  in  terms of many body terms.
+### Single Block of DEA-EOM-CCSD in terms of many-body terms.

-It is possible to generate single blocks
+It is possible to generate a single block as follows:

 Input: